ga-curriculum/java-crud-project/requirements-and-guidance/README.md

 - The project uses Spring Boot to create a RESTful API.
 - The project uses a PostgreSQL database.
-- The project includes one model in addition to the User model.
-At least one entity must have a relationship with the User model.
+- The project includes at least one model in addition to the User model.
+- At least one model must have a relationship with the User model.
-- Users can perform full CRUD functionality not including the User model.
+- Full CRUD functionality is present in the app (excluding the User model).
 - The app uses JWT for token-based authentication to sign up, sign in, and sign out.
 - Authorization is implemented for all CRUD operations.
 - The app is deployed online so that the rest of the world can use it.